Skip To Main Content

 The NCAA has a lasting and growing impact on the Olympic and Paralympic Games.
 Each cycle, current and former NCAA student-athletes represent their nations on the world stage, showcasing how college sports helps develop the world’s best.

-This page features an interactive dashboard tracking NCAA-affiliated athletes who qualified to compete at the 2026 Milano Cortina Winter Olympics and Paralympics.
+This page features an interactive dashboard tracking NCAA-affiliated athletes who qualified to compete at the 2026 Milan Cortina Winter Olympics and Paralympics.
 As rosters and qualification lists evolve, the dashboard will be refreshed to reflect the most up-to-date information available.

 Explore the dashboard